A classification of finite locally 2-transitive generalized quadrangles: Imprimitive on both points and lines

 \begin{prop} Assume that $G$ is an almost simple group and $\calQ$ is a thick locally $(G,2)$-transitive generalized quadrangle.
 Then $G$ cannot stabilize a partition of either points or lines with blocks of size $st+1$. \end{prop}

 \begin{proof} Let $\calQ$ be a locally $(G,2)$-transitive generalized quadrangle, where $G$ is an almost simple group.
 Without loss of generality, assume that $\mathcal{B}$ is a block system on $\calL$, let $B \in \mathcal{B}$, and assume $|B| = st+1$.
 This means $|G:G_B| = t + 1$, and $G$ has a $2$-transitive action on $\mathcal{B}$.
 Since the size of each block is $st+1$, each block is a spread, and hence each point of $\calQ$ is incident with exactly one line in each block.
 Moreover, if $P \in \calP$, $G_P$ has a $2$-transitive action on $t+1$ elements, and $G_P$ is $2$-transitive on $\mathcal{B}$.
 By the Frattini Argument, $G = G_B G_P$ is a factorization of $G$, that is, every element of $G$ can be written as $xy$ for some $x \in G_B$ and $y \in G_P$.
 We may assume that $G_P \le G_C < G$, where $C$ is a maximal block of points (possibly of size $1$) and $G_C$ is maximal in $G$.
 (Note that, since $B$ is a spread, both $G_P$ and $G_C$ must have $2$-transitive actions on $\calB$.)
 In particular, this implies that $G = G_B G_C$ is a maximal factorization, i.e., a factorization where each of the groups in the factorization is a maximal subgroup, and $G_B$ is the stabilizer of an element in a $2$-transitive action of $G$ on $t+1$ elements.
 By the CFSG, the possibilities for such a $2$-transitive group $G$ with element stabilizer $G_B$ are known.
 Furthermore, by \cite{maxfactor}, the possibilities for $G_C$ are also known.
-Henceforth in this proof, let $T:= \soc(G)$ and let $G = T.A$.
+Henceforth in this proof, let $T:= \soc(G)$ and let $G = T.A$, where $A \le \Out(T)$.

-Consider first the case when $\soc(G) = A_{t+1}$, the alternating group of degree $t+1$.
-By \cite[Theorem 1.2]{primGQ}, if $G$ is primitive on $\calP$, then $G \le S_6$ and $\calQ$ is the unique generalized quadrangle of order $(2,2)$.
+Consider first the case when $T = A_{t+1}$, the alternating group of degree $t+1$.
+By \cite[Theorem 1.2(b)]{primGQ}, if $G$ is primitive on $\calP$, then $G \le S_6$ and $\calQ$ is the unique generalized quadrangle of order $(2,2)$.
 However, there is no such system of imprimitivity in this case, so we may assume that $G$ is not primitive on points, i.e., we may assume that $G_P < G_C$.
-By Lemma \ref{lem:Bis1mods}, $|G_C:G_P| \ge s+1$, and, since $|G_P| \ge s(t+1)$, we have
+We will assume henceforth that $t+1 > 6$, since the cases $t+1 = 5$ and $t+1 = 6$ are ruled out by inspection.
+By Lemma \ref{lem:Brestrictions}, $|G_C:G_P| \ge s+1$, and, since $|G_P| \ge s(t+1)$, we have